Links on Android Authority may earn us a commission. Learn more.

 Google Assistant isn’t going to pass for human, but it does better at context.
 If you have accessories named “TV Light 1” and “TV Light 2,” for example, and ask the Assistant to “turn off the TV lights,” it understands what that means.
 Alexa requires creating a “TV Lights” group for the same effect.

 One area Alexa does win in is wake words.
-Whereas Google Assistant is limited to “OK Google” or “Hey Google,” Alexa offers its namesake as well as “Computer,” “Echo,” “Amazon,” or “Ziggy.”
+Whereas Google Assistant is limited to “OK Google” or “Hey Google,” Alexa offers its namesake as well as “Computer,” “Echo,” “Amazon,” or (in the US, Canada, and UK at least) “Ziggy.”
 That may not sound like a big deal, but choosing alternate words can avoid accidental triggers, and sometimes “Google” is surprisingly hard to pronounce, coming out as a gurgling sound instead.

 See also: How to use Amazon Alexa

 Alexa has a huge array of add-on abilities, which Amazon dubs “skills.”
 Many of these are mandatory if you want to use a particular product or service, such as Lifx, NPR, or Spotify.
 These can however add entirely unique functions, such as Big Sky‘s ultra-detailed weather reports, or the educational content in NASA Mars.
 You may sometimes have to “ask” or “open” a skill to do something if a function type isn’t baked into Alexa.